 This tactic might be appropriate for keeping the U.S. healthcare costs down.
-This tactic helps keep the public’s demand for healthcare services down; however, this may lead to more serious issues later.
+This tactic helps keep the public’s demand for healthcare services down; however, this may lead to more severe issues later.

 Healthcare Changes and Income Trends

-Other Gallup poll results from March 26th, 2018, show a rise in anxiety among many adult Americans.
-This is due to the changes in the healthcare system.
+Other Gallup poll results from March 26th, 2018, show a rise in anxiety among many adult Americans; due to the changes in the healthcare system.

 Changes include health care availability plus the increasing costs of treatment.

-Recent poll results show the rates remain consistent for over 13 years.
-This means the overall rate of people without care is still too high.
+Recent poll results show the rates remain consistent for over 13 years; meaning, the overall total of people without care is still too high.